mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-The header is also used as a response header from the proxy to the client to indicate the actual IP address or IP address range that should be used by the client in tunnel mode or will be used by the proxy in flow forwadring mode.
+The header is also used as a response header from the proxy to the client to indicate the actual IP address or IP address range that should be used by the client in tunnel mode or will be used by the proxy in flow forwarding mode.

 ~~~
   IP-Address = sf-string